Goblin Valley State Park: A Visitor’s Guide

 Exploring the Park

 Beyond the picnic areas is the valley.
 Descend the dirt hillside and you’ll be among the hoodoos almost instantly.
 There is no specific trail, making it easy to wander through all the formations in the valley.
-Some of the formations are delicately balanced on soft dirt, so be careful where you climb and walk to best preserve the area!
+Some of the formations sit delicately balanced on soft dirt, so be careful where you climb and walk to best preserve the area!

 The valley of hoodoos between the parking lot and the cliff on the opposite side are full of little windows, alleys, tight nooks, and cool formations to explore.
 Venturing through the park is more of a casual stroll than a hike, making this a great adventure for people of a wide range of ages and hiking abilities.